heihaheihahello/cse15l-lab-reports/lab-report-5-week-10.md

     - **whose is correct**； By using the preview function, this "link" is actually a image and is not counted as link.
 So my `MarkdownParse` is correct and the provided `MarkdownParse` is incorrect.
     - **analyze the bug**: becuase the code to add image `![...](...)`is almost the same as the code of link`[...](...)`.
 The only difference is the `!` before `[]`.
 And the provided `MarkdownParse` does not check if there is a `!` before `[]` so that it will treat all images as links, and causing bugs.
 My 'MarkdownParse' has this check so it works good.
     - **Solution**: To solve it, we need to check if there is a `!` before the `[...](...)` form we found.
 So at the `if` statement of adding the link into result, we can add the one extra checking statement to check the String before `[` is `!` or not.
 If so, we skip this potential link and look for next.
 If not, that means this potential link is a link and we can add it into the result.
-    >In the provided `MarkdownParse`, we can find the the following `if` statement as the last checking point and add the fixing statement here:
+    >In the provided `MarkdownParse`, we can find the the following `if` statement as the last checking point and add the fixing statement here:&darr;

     ![Image](test2placetofix.jpg)

     For example, one workable checking statement is the following(the one my `MarkdownParse` used):